yadutaf/blog.yadutaf.fr/content/post/2017-09-10-running-a-graphical-app-in-a-docker-container-on-a-remote-server.md

   xterm xterm
 ```

-And voila! (french accent inside) You no have the most beautifully awesome graphical app running on a remote (as far as localhost is remote) server, inside a Docker container.
+And voila! (french accent inside) You now have the most beautifully awesome graphical app running on a remote (as far as localhost is remote) server, inside a Docker container.